alabobriggs/alabobriggs/README.md

 ### IAm

-- 🔭 I currently building [Crypto Colossuem](https://www.cryptocolosseum.com/) as a Software Enginner at [Quorum Control](https://github.com/quorumcontrol).
+- 🔭 I am currently working on [Crypto Colossuem](https://www.cryptocolosseum.com/) as a Software Enginner at [Quorum Control](https://github.com/quorumcontrol).
 - 🏢 What is your take on employment process?.
 Well watch out for the name *Parallel*
 - 👷🏾‍♀️ I am also a member of the engineering team at [Open Source Community](https://twitter.com/oscafrica?lang=en).
 - 📝 Student at [Consensys Blockchain Academy](https://consensys.net/academy/)